nmlt/TeeBenchWeb/Readme.md

 Testing the web app
 -------------------

 For this the location of static assets needs to change.
 To prevent this from interfering with the build of the server, we'll also change the dist directory.

 ```
+cd frontend
 trunk serve -d "dist" --public-url "/"
 ```